-You’ve decided to use social media platforms to promote your products?
+You’ve decided to use various social media platforms to promote your products?
 Great.
 Now it’s time to take advantage of the revenue opportunities those platforms provide.
 Here’s a quick guide for making money on Pinterest.

 You’ll want to distinguish your brand from personal users by setting up a Pinterest business account.
 It’s free.
 When you sign up, you can utilise the site’s analytics and get a business profile that helps customers know your business is legitimate.